spotify/github-java-client/README.md

 log.info(repositoryClient.getCommit("sha").get().htmlUrl());
 ```

-Another way the structure is mirrored is that some of the APIs are nested under a parent API.
+Another example of the mirrored structure is that some of the APIs are nested under a parent API.
-For example:

-Endpoints related to check runs or issues are nested under the Repository client:
+For example, endpoints related to check runs or issues are nested under the Repository client:
 ```java
 final ChecksClient checksClient = repositoryClient.createChecksApiClient();
 checksClient.createCheckRun(CHECK_RUN_REQUEST);